aaronbloomfield/pdr/README.md

 This repository contains the materials for the course entitled "CS 2150: Program and Data Representation" in the [Computer Science Department](http://www.cs.virginia.edu) at the [University of Virginia](http://www.virginia.edu).
 It contains all of the slides, labs, exams, etc., used throughout the course.
 The course description is [below](#description).
 The github repository for this course is at [https://github.com/aaronbloomfield/pdr](https://github.com/aaronbloomfield/pdr).

-Students *currently* in the course should view the [cs2150/index.html](cs2150/index.html) ([md](cs2150/index.md)) file in the **cloned** repository (i.e., don't try to view it on github.com).
+Students *currently* in the course should view the [cs2150/index.html](cs2150/index.html) ([md](cs2150/index.md)) file in the **cloned** repository (i.e., don't try to view it on github.com); current students may also want to view the [daily announcements](cs2150/daily-announcements.html#/).
 Note that many of the course materials are modified right before they are needed -- for example, this repository will be updated right before the semester starts.

 Students who were previously in the course may want to view the current version, or you can view the version from your semester.
 All semester versions are tagged with an end-of-semester tag of the form "year-semester".
 For example, the spring 2014 semester was tagged as `2014-spring`.
 To obtain a specific tag, you can enter `git checkout tags/2014-spring` in an already cloned repository.